Sally Rooney, Jane Austen, sexual tension and the 'grand philosophical project'

 So why don’t we tend to refer to Wollstonecraft as a philosopher?

-She tends to be called a Feminist writer; but she wasn’t even dedicated solely to the cause of women.
+Partly because of the outcry that arose from Wollstonecraft’s posthumously published memoirs that tarnished not only her own reputation for about a hundred years, but also tarnished the very word “philosopher.”
+That’s a whole separate story in itself.
+But to this day Wollstonecraft tends to be labeled a Feminist writer; while in her day she wasn’t dedicated solely to the cause of women.
 Her Vindication of the Rights of Woman followed from her Vindication of the Rights of Men, and she was right there with the Dissenting writers, political scientists, and philosophers of her day - lunching and brainstorming with the likes of Thomas Paine, and published by their mutual supporter Joseph Johnson.

 And not only that, but Austen, as I’m continuously celebrating here, is clearly influenced by Wollstonecraft, and is examining Wollstonecraft’s philosophical inquiries through the novels.
 Austen is also exploring not only the experience of women in the world, but also humans in the world, and embarking, as Rooney puts it, on a “grand philosophical project.”